Glitched-Banana/Banana-exe/README.md

 - 👋 Hi, I’m @Banana-exe AKA Glitched_Banana
 - 👀 I’m interested in learnig to code as a posible career choice.
 - 🌱 I’m currently learning Python, JS, HTML, and CSS.
-- 💞️ I’m looking to collaborate on ummm... not rly
 - 📫 How to reach me -Discord ---> Das Blut Mond#3963

 <!---